openseadragon/flex-render/README.md

 ```bash
 npm run dev
 ```
-and open http://localhost:8000/test/demo/flex-renderer.html in your browser.
+and open http://localhost:8000/test/demo/flex-renderer-playground.html in your browser.

 ## Roadmap
  - Bugfixing & getting ready for the first release
-   - Known bug: navigator does not reflect properly rendering changes every time
    - Fixing tests: inherited from OpenSeadragon, they expect incompatible behavior
    - Fixing coverage tests
  - Adding support for WebGL 1.0 (fallback)